SeUniVr/PLC-RE/README.md

 ```
   python3 plots.py var1 var2 .... varn
 ```
-Execute the script **plot_hist.py** to plot the histograms and statistical informations of a variable
+Execute the script **plot_hist.py** to plot the histograms and statistical informations of a variable.
 ```
   python3 plot_hist.py var